aguairon/project-04/README.md

 <img width="1440" alt="Screenshot 2019-03-22 at 13 29 20" src="https://user-images.githubusercontent.com/9445433/54825914-891a6000-4ca6-11e9-8ec1-2d5034f18289.png">

 In order to like or comment an article they have to open the article show page.
-They can find the the latest article, the one with the most likes on the homepage and the list with all the articles on the Discover the creatures tab
+They can find the the latest article, the one with the most likes on the homepage and the list with all the articles on the Discover the creatures tab.

 <img width="1440" alt="Screenshot 2019-03-22 at 13 17 01" src="https://user-images.githubusercontent.com/9445433/54825170-d3024680-4ca4-11e9-97f2-3af637ef1a8d.png">